 I hardly recognized myself.
 My hair was knotted and disheveled, as if I’d been asleep for days.
 My face was bruised.
 And there was a bright pink gash that ran down my face, intersecting that foreign object that had replaced my eye.

 I reached up and explored the device with the fingers of my left hand.
 I was amazed that I could still see with both eyes.
 I could see better with that one eye than I could with the other.
 The effect was dizzying.
 Unfamiliar.
-I felt my way around the device with my hand, searching for a latch or a button that would released the contraption from my face.
+I felt my way around the device with my hand, searching for a latch or a button that would release the contraption from my face.

 Eventually I found one.
 There was a clicking sound and the hiss of air releasing.
 Instantly my vision changed.
 I could only see with my left eye now; I was at once relieved and disturbed by the sudden change.